 - Fill the pitcher 1/2-3/4 with cold water

-- Take vase from tray and place it one the table
+- Take the vase from the tray and place it on the table

-- Pour the water from the pitcher into the vase using funnel
+- Pour the water from the pitcher into the vase using the funnel

 - Dab the mouth of the pitcher with a sponge to prevent dripping

-- Pick a flower from the tray and measure it against the vase to see it it will fit
+- Pick a flower from the tray and measure it against the vase to see if it will fit

 - If the flower is too long, tell your child you will cut the stem of the flower to the size of the vase